cloudredux/product-notices-woocommerce/readme.txt

 1. Product Notices for WooCommerce - Per-Product Notice Setting

 == Changelog ==

+= 1.2.0 =
+1. **New:** Added display rules options for Global Notice.
+Display rules allow you to select one or more product categories and tags from the drop-down menu to display Global Notice on selected product categories and/or tags.
+1. Re-factored the admin CSS file to better control the admin screen columns.
+Also fixed issues with mobile responsive appearance.
+1. **Fixed:** Removed `wp_kses_post` validation/escaping in the shortcode output.
+This would allow certain shortcodes that output form elements work as expected on the frontend.

 = 1.1.1 =
 1. **New:** Added [crwcpn-notice] shortcode to allow using shortcodes to display notices configured in the plugin.
 The documentation on how to use the shortcode is available under *Description* on the [Details](https://wordpress.org/plugins/product-notices-for-woocommerce/#description) tab and [on this page here](https://cloudredux.com/contributions/wordpress/product-notices-for-woocommerce/?utm_source=plugin-wordpress-org&utm_medium=plugin-referral&utm_campaign=crwcpn-product-notices).